checkedc/checkedc-fork/README.md

 - The specification is available [here](https://github.com/checkedc/checkedc/releases).
 - The repo for the Checked C clang compiler is [here](https://github.com/checkedc/checkedc-llvm-project).
 The compiler is a fork of LLVM/clang.
-The instructions to build the  compiler ffrom source code are on the [Checked C clang wiki](https://github.com/checkedc/checkedc-llvm-project/wiki).
+Instructions for building the compiler from source code are on the [Checked C clang wiki](https://github.com/checkedc/checkedc-llvm-project/wiki).

 # History